This article was originally featured in Silicon Semiconductor, Issue 3, 2023

 Removing particles from today’s patterned semiconductor is becoming a focused science.
 As chip features continue to shrink and move into the third dimension, the brute-force cleans using brush scrubbers and spray scrubbers, ultrasonics, and megasonic energy are evolving to avoid damaging the structures.
 New single-wafer cleaning process technologies address the critical nature of cleaning the current and next generation of patterned structures on the semiconductor chip.

-The NEXT Generation Cleaning Technology
+The NEXT Generation Cleaning Technology for Optimizing Wafer Yields

 To address the cleaning challenges facing semiconductor equipment manufacturers, ACM Research developed Smart Megasonix™—a smarter, more innovative suite of single-wafer wet cleaning technologies that can be used at existing and future process nodes across the range of processing steps to achieve more thorough, comprehensive cleaning without damage to device features.
 These proprietary technologies can control both the power intensity and the distribution of megasonic cleaning.

-Two key technologies have been introduced to enhance the cleaning abilities of megasonic systems.
+Two key technologies have been introduced to enhance the cleaning abilities of megasonic cleaning systems.
 The first is Space Alternated Phase Shift (SAPS™) wafer cleaning technology.
 The SAPS technology is an advanced megasonic process that uses alternating phases of megasonic waves in the gap between the megasonic transducer and the wafer.
 The SAPS technology moves or tilts the transducer while the wafer rotates, delivering megasonic energy uniformly across all points on the wafer, even if the wafer is warped.
 This ensures optimum energy delivery, which, when combined with the proper dilute chemistry, creates the right environment for removing wafer defects.
 The precision of the SAPS technology enhances the mass transfer rate of dislodged defects and improves efficiency of the system’s particle removal.
 Implementing SAPS results in faster throughput and more efficient particle removal, which translates to higher yield as well as lower wafer cost of ownership.

 The second innovative development in megasonic technology is Timely Energized Bubble Oscillation (TEBO™).
 Conventional megasonics use cavitation to generate bubbles that are the active cleaning energy.
 In a conventional system, these bubbles can implode or collapse, which can then damage finely patterned features.
 With TEBO, the cavitations become stable without bubble implosion or collapse.
 The result is successful defect removal without damage to sensitive patterns such as high-aspect-ratio capacitors in DRAM and high-aspect-ratio trenches and holes in 3D NAND.
 The technology also removes defects from advanced fin field-effect transistor (FinFET) and GAA structures.